Board of Directors

 For the past 13 years Clive has been Chairman of AIM listed Caspian Sunrise, and since 2012 Executive Chairman.
 Caspian Sunrise explores for and produces oil in Kazakhstan.

 He is non-executive chairman of Airnow PLC, a formerly AIM listed Group which focuses on the monetisation of mobile apps.

-He is a non-executive director of Aukett Swanke, the UK’s only listed international architectural business.
+He is Chairman of Aukett Swanke, the UK’s only listed international architectural business.